 How to Consistently Buy Raw Land at $0.20 to $0.30 on the Dollar

-What if I told you there’s a real estate strategy that allowed you to consistently purchase properties for 20% to 30% of the current market value and you could flip them for 300% profit on average?
-Well, Mark Podosky, who has completed over 5,000 raw land transactions, has been doing just that for over 14 years and did 192 of these transactions in 2016!
+Ever wonder if buying raw land is a good investment?
+What if I told you there’s a land real estate strategy that allowed you to consistently purchase properties for 20% to 30% of the current market value and you could flip them for 300% profit on average?
+Well, Mark Podosky, who has completed over 5,000 raw land real estate transactions, has been doing just that for over 14 years and completed 192 of these transactions in 2016!

-In our recent conversation, he walked us through a step-by-step process on how to buy raw and at $0.20 to $0.30 on the dollar.
+In our recent conversation, he walked us through a step-by-step process for buying raw land and at $0.20 to $0.30 on the dollar.

-Raw Land Strategy # – Low Hanging Fruit
+Raw Land Real Estate Strategy #1 – Low Hanging Fruit

-Mark’s go-to strategy is to go after low hanging fruit, which in the raw land game are parcels whose owners owe back taxes.
+Mark’s go-to strategy is to go after low hanging fruit which, in the raw land game, are parcels whose owners owe back taxes (if you anxiously ask, is raw land a good investment, then pay close attention here).
 “Let’s imagine I see on the tax roll Joe Fairless owes $200 in back taxes on a piece of raw land in Texas,” Mark said.
 “So I send you a ‘top dollar’ offer, 20 to 30 cents on the dollar.”

 Mark obtains the tax roll from the county treasurer’s office.
 Once he obtains the tax roll, he scrubs the list, first by filtering it by the use code VL (vacant land).
 Then, he batches it by sorting by acre, because “you don’t want to send an owner that has 40 acres the same offer that has 5 acres in that same county.”
 For example, if Mark is wanting to make two offers, one on 1.5-acres of land and another on 40-acres of land, he’ll want to find two separate recent comps.
 “The 1.5-acre is going to get more money per acre than a 5-acre, 10-acre, or 40-acre would,” Mark explained.
 “It’s always better to go to a recent comp on a 1.5-acre and divide by four,” as opposed to finding a 40-acre recent comp, dividing by 40 to get a per acre price, and multiplying by 1.5 to get a 1.5-acre value.